-Wet stacking fouls fuel injectors; causes excessive valve guide wear; and can lead to damaged pistons, piston liners, and rings; among other problems, as depicted in Figure 1.
+As depicted in Figure 1, wet stacking fouls fuel injectors, causes excessive valve guide wear, and can lead to damaged pistons, piston liners, and rings.

 EMISSION CONSIDERATIONS

 In addition to shortened engine life and higher maintenance costs, operators may also run afoul of emissions regulations, which have grown tighter in recent years.